made2591/java-8-steps/README.md

 #### Creating a conflict
 Interface A and B provide default methods with same signature.
 C implements A, B: compile errors - duplicate default methods implementations.
 How to solve the conflict?
 Of course with overriding.
 Further, you can call the implementation in the interface with notation ```A.super.doSomething()```.
 A default method should not be final because it doesn't make so much sense.
 Same level => compiler error, override mandatory.

+	__Functional interface__ must have only one non-default method.

+### Collections Enhancements

+Java 8 uses lambda expressions and default methods to improve the exising java collections frameworks and add a lot of functions to them.

+At this point we already seen example of these methods, such as the forEach - an example of internal iteration: it delegates the looping to a library function (such as forEach, as we said), and the loop body processing to a lambda expression.
+Further, it allows the library function we are delegating to implement the logic needed to execute the iteration on muliple cores, if desired.

+Some of the new methods provided by the standard library are:

+- New java.lang.Iterable methods:
+	- default void forEach(Consumer<? super T> action);
+	- default Spliterator<T> spliterator();
+- New java.util.Collection methods:
+	- default boolean removeIf(Predicate<? super E> filter);
+	- default Spliterator<E> spliterator();
+	- default Stream<E> stream();
+	- default Stream<E> parallelStream();
+- New java.util.Map methods:
+	- default V getOrDefault(Object key, V defaultValue);
+	- putIfAbsent(K key, V value);
+	- etc;

+The streams related methods mentioned above are:
+- default Spliterator<T> spliterator();
+- default Stream<E> stream();
+- default Stream<E> parallelStream();

+But what is a stream?

+### Stream

+Streams are a functional programming desing pattern for processing sequences of elements sequentially or in parallel.
+When examining java programs we always run into code along the following lines:
+- Run a database query to get a list of objects;
+- Iterate over the list to compute a single result;
+- Iterate over the list to generate a new data structure such as another list, map, set, etc;
+- Iterate over the list and etc;

+What we are saying is that stream are a concept (a design pattern) in the same way lambdas are: they can be implemented in many programming languages.

+###### Look at step 7

+The code in step7 Create a stream instance from a source java collection, add a filter operation to the stream intermediate operations pipeline, add a map operation to the stream intermediate operations pipeline and add a terminal operation (sum) that kicks off the stream processing.

+##### The stream composition

+A __stream__ has three elements:
+- a __source__ that the stream can pull objects from;
+- a __pipeline__ of operations that will execute on the elements of the stream;
+- a __terminal__ operation that pulls values down the stream;

+##### The stream lifecycle
+A __stream__ has the following life steps:
+- a __creation__ step: streams get created from a source object such as a collection, file, or generator;
+- a __configuration__ step: streams get configured with a collection of pipeline operations;
+- a __execution__ step: stream terminal operation is invoked which starts pulling objects trough the operations pipeline of the stream;
+- a __cleanup__ step: stream can only be used once;

+__Note__: stream execution is __lazy__, that means that until you call a terminal operation the stream doesn't do anythings.
+It doesn't loop.